abemedia/shareCount/README.md

-ShareCount API
+Social Share Count API
 ===========

-A PHP script to fetch the count of social shares on Facebook, Twitter, Google +1, Reddit, LinkedIn, Delicious, StumbleUpon and Pinterest as JSON, JSONP or XML dat with the option to cache the results locally.
+A simple PHP script to fetch the count of social shares on Facebook, Twitter, Google +1, Reddit, LinkedIn, Delicious, StumbleUpon and Pinterest as JSON, JSONP or XML dat with the option to cache the results locally.

-## Instructions
+# Instructions

-### Hosted API
+## Hosted API

 The API URL is `http://share-count.appspot.com/` and allows the following parameters: